bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ## Process of building Just Eat POS retail system

 All Bright Inventions’ developers worked closely with the business side.
 Bright Inventions’s was represented by 8 development squads (each squad has about 5 developers and 2 dedicated QA engineers) who took care of various areas of this massive hospitality system.
 Let us show you some of the development teams.

+Read about iOS and Android development teams's products in a [Just Eat POS mobile applications case study](/projects/system-for-restaurants-mobile).

 ### Frontend team